yufanana/ComputerVision02504/cv_notes.md

 Transforming & warping images

-- generate all x,y coordinates for all pixels in reference image
+- generate all x, y coordinates for all pixels in reference image
 - map these to other image using homography
 - use bilinear interpolation to compute values at the transformed pixel locations
 - warp only valid parts of each image

 Compositing images

-- averge, overlap, median, graph cut
+- average, overlap, median, graph cut

 ## Week 11: Visual Odometry

 [Back to top](#topics-covered)

-Visual odometry, structure from motion (SfM), simulataneous localization and mapping (SLAM)
+Visual odometry, structure from motion (SfM), simultaneous localization and mapping (SLAM)

 - scale of $t$ is unknown

 ### Estimating E

+- used to find pose of the 2nd camera relative to the 1st
 - $E$ has 5 DoF: 3 rotations, 2 translations.
 - solved using Nister's 5-point algorithm in OpenCV
 - $E$ can be computed from $R$ and $t$, but there are 2 possible rotations and the sign of translation is unknown